 Ad hoc and standing committees shall be appointed by the Chair.
 To the extent possible, appointments to committees should reflect the various areas of interest and competence (namely the Divisions) in the Department.
 There shall be rotation of committee assignments in a manner that maintains continuity yet provides for fresh input.

-Standing committees in the Department include at least one member from each Division, and these are: the Executive Committee; Graduate Admissions Committee; Graduate Recruitment Committee; Courses and Curriculum Committee; Computer Committee; Aquatics Facilities Committee; Space Committee (includes faculty members representing all building areas and is limited to tenured faculty); Student Awards Committee; Faculty Awards Committee (restricted to full professors); Program Assessment Committee (the Associate Chairs serve as co-chairs of the committee); Endowment Funds Committee; and Safety Committee (includes faculty members from all building locations).
-Appointments to the College Policy Committee (two faculty members) and the College Professors Promotion and Tenure Committee (one full professor) require departmental elections.
+Standing committees in the Department include at least one member from each Division, and these are: the Aquatics Facilities Committee; Computer Committee; Courses and Curriculum Committee; Endowment Funds Committee; Emergency Response Committee (includes members of each Division and building); Executive Committee; Faculty Awards Committee (restricted to full professors); Graduate Admissions Committee; Graduate Recruitment Committee; Program Assessment Committee (the Associate Chairs serve as co-chairs of the committee); Promotion and Tenure Committee (see Promotion and Tenure section for duties); Safety Committee (includes faculty members from all building locations); Space Committee (includes faculty members representing all building areas and is limited to tenured faculty); and Student Awards Committee.
+Appointments to the College Policy Committee (two faculty members) and the College Professors require departmental elections.
 The structure of Seminar Committees is at the discretion of the divisions.
-Committee membership will be posted on line, with the exception of that for ad hoc hiring committees.
+Committee membership will be posted online, except for ad hoc hiring committees.
 While membership on these committees will be made available to all members of the Department, it will not be available by internet access.